isomerpages/ogp-pioneerpri/_our-curriculum/C & C Education/Education & Career Guidance.md

 **A glimpse into the My SkillsFuture Portal - Primary (for P5 & 6)**

-Education and Career Guidance (ECG) supports students in making education and career decisions across each education stage; and empowers them for life-long learning.
+<p align="Justify">Education and Career Guidance (ECG) supports students in making education and career decisions across each education stage; and empowers them for life-long learning.</p>

-MySkillsFuture is a one-stop portal that is designed for individuals from Primary 5 through adulthood.
-For students from Primary 5 to Pre-University, the portal is designed to help them discover their interests and strengths, and guide their education and career development at every stage of their education journey.
+<p align="Justify">MySkillsFuture is a one-stop portal that is designed for individuals from Primary 5 through adulthood.
+For students from Primary 5 to Pre-University, the portal is designed to help them discover their interests and strengths, and guide their education and career development at every stage of their education journey.</p>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/i9fpBx9xeGU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>